-It’s important to get red and NIR light therapy from a reputable provider and device.
+It’s important to get red and NIR light therapy for pain from a reputable provider and device and follow the guidance from the experts.
 Some devices can be purchased for at-home use, but it’s important to make sure you know who made the device and that it’s registered with the FDA.
 Treatment is also widely available at wellness centers and medical clinics.

 Blue light therapy isn’t able to penetrate beyond the skin, but it does have a profound effect on skin conditions like acne and sun damage.
 Blue light is even used as skin cancer prevention and to remove cancerous skin lesions.

 - For acne, certain blue light wavelengths have been shown to effectively kill the bacteria, Propionibacterium acnes.
 This is a treatment best done at your dermatologist’s office, as their blue light device has more precise power and is more effective than an at-home option.

 - For removing skin cancer lesions, blue light is combined with a topical photosynthesizing drug that, when exposed to the blue light, reacts with oxygen to kill cancer cells.

 While comparable to red light in that the treatment is pain-free and has minimal side effects, blue light can cause redness and swelling post-treatment.
 Acne can also be quite painful and swollen on its own.
 Some dermatologists will combine red and blue light therapies when treating acne to help lessen the swelling and pain in addition to attacking the harmful bacteria.